MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 When you create a private endpoint for hub dependency resources, such as Azure Storage, Azure Container Registry, and Azure Key Vault, the resource can be in a different Azure subscription.
 However, the resource must be in the same tenant as the hub.

-A private endpoint is automatically created for a connection if the target resource is an Azure resource listed above.
+A private endpoint is automatically created for a connection if the target resource is an Azure resource listed previously.
 A valid target ID is expected for the private endpoint.
 A valid target ID for the connection can be the Azure Resource Manager ID of a parent resource.
 The target ID is also expected in the target of the connection or in `metadata.resourceid`.
 For more on connections, see [How to add a new connection in Azure AI Studio](connections-add.md).

 ## Pricing